-Welcome to Week 2 of the $100 Room Challenge, this week’s focus will be on storage baskets to Organizing a Linen Closet and all the mess.
+Welcome to Week 2 of the $100 Room Challenge, this week’s focus will be on storage baskets my favorite tips for Organizing a Linen Closet and all the mess.

 *Please note that this post may contain affiliate links for your convenience.
 These involve no extra cost to you, but may result in me receiving a small commission – for which I am very grateful!
 You can view my full advertising disclosure here.
 If you are just joining this post I will give you a quick recap: This challenge takes place twice a year.
 January and September is when Erin invites us to redo a room in our home using only $100.
 As you can see the premise of this challenge is real simple: one month, one space, and $100.
 If you want to know more about the $100 Room Challenge, check out Erin’s post to see how the concept was inspired, and it’s colossal growth since she decided to start it.
 Here is a quick reminder of what my linen closet currently looks like before we get to organizing.
 There are plenty of sheet sets and towels that will need to tamed with a few strategically placed baskets or totes.
 First thing I will need to do is streamline the items that will actually continue to live in this linen closet.

 The Talk, about Decluttering:

 Decluttering is very important part of organizing a Linen closet.
 I say this, because my mother had a slight tendency to be a little bit of a hoarder.
 Not out of control like the ones you see on television shows, but she did hold on to a lot of things for sentimental purposes.
 I am pretty sure that this particular trait was genetically passed down to all of her kids.
 So, for me it has become a daily battle.
 To combat this issue I have read every possible decluttering & organizing book know to man.
 Here is what they taught me:

 - Do I need that?